COUNTERPART END-USER SUBSCRIPTION AGREEMENT (EUSA)

 8.8 Taxes.
 Unless otherwise stated on an Order form, Counterpart’s fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including without limitation value-added, sales, use or withholding taxes, assessable by any local, state, provincial, federal or foreign jurisdiction (collectively, “Taxes”).
 Customer is responsible for paying all Taxes associated with its purchases under this Agreement.
 If Counterpart has the legal obligation to remit or collect Taxes for which Customer is responsible under this paragraph, the appropriate amount shall be invoiced to, and paid by Customer, unless Customer provides Counterpart with a valid tax exemption certificate authorised by the appropriate taxing authority.
 For the avoidance of doubt, Counterpart is solely responsible for taxes assessable against Counterpart based on its income, property or employees.

 9.0 Acceptance.
-By clicking the tick box below, you are accepting the Counterpart Subscription Software licence agreement.
+By purchasing this software the customer agrees to the terms and conditions set out in this EUSA.
 In the event that there is any disagreement between Counterpart and the Customer, the terms and conditions of this EUSA shall take precedence.